North Africa: Ethnic groups

 The inhabitants of North Africa are roughly divided in a manner corresponding to the principal geographic regions of North Africa: the Maghreb, the Nile valley, and the Sahel.
 The countries making up North Africa all have Modern Standard Arabic as their official language.
-Additionally, Algeria and Morocco recognize Berber as a second official language after Arabic.
+Additionally, Algeria and Morocco recognize Berber as an official language alongside Arabic.
 French also serves as an administrative language in Algeria, Morocco and Tunisia.
 The most spoken dialects are Maghrebi Arabic, a form of ancient Arabic dating back from the 8th century AD, and Egyptian Arabic.
 The largest and most numerous ethnic group in North Africa are the Arabs.
-In Algeria and Morocco, Berbers are the second largest ethnic group after the Arab majority.
+In Algeria and Morocco, Berbers make up a sizeable portion of the population.
 Arabs constitute 70% to 80% of the population of Algeria, 92% to 97% of Libya, 67% to 70% of Morocco and 98% of Tunisia's population.
 The Berbers comprise 20% of Algeria, 10% of Libya, 35% of Morocco and 1% of Tunisia's population.
 The region is predominantly Muslim with a Jewish minority in Morocco and Tunisia, and significant Christian minority—the Copts—in Egypt, Algeria, Morocco, Libya, and Tunisia.
 In 2001, the number of Christians in North Africa was estimated at 9 million, the majority of whom live in Egypt, with the remainder live in Maghreb countries.

 The inhabitants of the Spanish Canary Islands are of mixed Spanish and North African Berber ancestry, and the people of Malta are of primarily Southern Italian/Sicilian, as well as, to a lesser extent, North African and Middle Eastern ancestry and speak a derivative of Arabic.
 However, these areas are not generally considered part of North Africa, but rather Southern Europe, due to their proximity to mainland Europe and their European-based cultures and religion.

+Haratins are considered the descendants of ancient inhabitants of the northern Sahara; with admixture from Berbers, groups of Haratin families are scattered across North African, Saharan Arab and Berber tribes.
+Haratins account for 40-45% of Mauritania's population, situated in the wider north-western African region and are present in core North African countries which include Morocco, Algeria and Tunisia.
+Nubians are present in the Upper Nile Valley, an estimated 3-5 million population in Egypt with notable communities in the Aswan Governate.
+Beja people have existed in Sudan and Egypt and long assimilated Arab populations.
+There are 2.2 million Beja living in Egypt alongside other north-eastern African countries, chiefly the Sudan and Eritrea.
+In Egypt, Beja live in the south-eastern region and Eastern Desert.